 4. Click on the Save & Proceed button.

 5. On the Tables page, select the checkboxes for the databases that candidates can use to solve this problem.

 6. Perform one of the following operations to upload a table:

 a.
 Click on the Uploading a SQL option to upload an SQL file from your local system.
 The Upload SQL dialog box displays.
 This method is recommended.
 You can upload multiple tables at once by using this option.

-The size of the SQL file to be uploaded must be less than 100 MB.
+The SQL file size to be uploaded must be less than 64KB.
 You can view the table name, column description, and the number of records in each table that you uploaded.

 Click on the Upload a CSV File button to upload a CSV file from your local system.